awesomeeng/zephjs/README.md

  - Line 5 states that our component will have the given CSS.
 This can be a string of CSS or a filename to an external source of CSS as shown here.

  - Line 6 binds the attribute `name` of the component we are creating, to the attribute of another component in our internal HTML.
-We cover binding in much great detail in our [Component Bindings](./docs/ComponentBindings.md) documentation.
+We cover binding in much greater detail in our [Component Bindings](./docs/ComponentBindings.md) documentation.

  - Lines 9-13 describe an event handler for our custom element.
-Specifically we are going to listen for a `keyup` Event At a specific element in our internal html content.
+Specifically we are going to listen for a `keyup` Event at a specific element in our internal html content.
 When the keyup event occurs, the given function will execute.
 We cover event handling in much greater detail in our [Component Events](./docs/ComponentEvents.md) documentation.

-There is a whole lot more you can do in a component definition and it is all covered in our [Component Definition](./docs/ComponentDefinition.md), but for now lets move on.
+There is a whole lot more you can do in a component definition and it is all covered in our [Component Definition](./docs/ComponentDefinition.md), but for now let's move on.

 ### ZephJS Component HTML